 Here is a small roadmap to get you started.

-Finding a career path that you’re passionate about is hard, and it’s even more difficult when you’ve been working as stay-at-home mom for the last umpteen years.
+Finding a career path that you’re passionate about is hard, and it’s even more difficult when you’ve been working as a stay-at-home mom for the last umpteen years.
 But with a little elbow grease and thought there are ways to get unstuck and find your dream calling.

-Perhaps your skills as a homeschooling mom translate well to online tutoring, or coaching other parents who want to homeschool their children, or maybe this is a topic that you’d like to blog about.
-In fact when I placed the keyword homeschooling into Indeed, there were positions for a homeschooling tutor, a curriculum support specialist and a personal learning coach – none of which required a college degree.
+Perhaps your skills as a homeschooling mom translate well to online tutoring or coaching other parents who want to homeschool their children, or maybe this is a topic that you’d like to blog about.
+In fact, when I placed the keyword homeschooling into Indeed, there were positions for a homeschooling tutor, a curriculum support specialist and a personal learning coach – none of which required a college degree.

 - Tory Johnson – Will Work from Home

 - Marcus Buckingham – Find Your Strongest Life: What the Happiest and Most Successful Women Do Differently

 - Michelle Goodman – The Anti-9-to-5 Guide: Practical Career Advice for Women Who Think Outside the Cube

 Do You Want to Work as a Home-Based Employee?

 If you’re looking for a company to hire you as an employee, you’ll need to seek out companies that hire telecommuters.
 But instead of searching the major job board sites individually, try using aggregated search engine site like Indeed.
 Aggregated job boards pull listings from all of the major job boards, based on your keywords and location, saving you time.
 While aggregated jobs boards are great at pulling listings from major job boards and newspapers, often they miss the smaller niche-focused sites that contain valuable listings.

 - 8 Companies That Don’t Require a Degree Hiring for Flexible Jobs